agronick/Reddistream/Readme.md

 Simple nodejs script for having a reddit comments display in a terminal window.
 By default comments dynamicly update every five seconds.

-To run simply invoke reddistream [URL of comments] [Optional switchs]
+To run simply invoke reddistream [URL of comments] [Optional switches]

 Cheerio is the only dependency it requires.